danielb2/reef/readme.md

 I made this because while I like the simplicity of fisher, I don't like how everything is clobbered in the main fish folder.
 With this design, each plugin has it's own folder while still keeping things very simple.

+## compatability

+Fisher, omf plugins, and anything following the standard `functions/`, `conf.d/` etc directory structre are compatible. reef will not honor any `init.fish` file however, although functionality can be copied into a file in functions.

+# notes
+- there's no support for themes yet
+- no dependency tree